ts5h/react-simple-submenu/README.md

-A simple submenu for React-based web pages. test
+A simple submenu for React-based web pages.